PatrickJS/cli-book/chapter-two/chapter-two.md

 ## Dependencies

 To get started make sure Node.js and npm are installed on your system.
 You can download the latest version of node at [nodejs.org](http://nodejs.org). npm is bundled with Node.js.
-There is not need to install it separatly.
+There is not need to install it separately.

 npm is the package manager that is bundled with node.
 It let's you install modules that others have created, and publish your own modules.
 You can check it out at [npmjs.org](http://www.npmjs.org).